anveshmuppeda/kubernetes/docs/015-best-practices/001-default-container.md

 ---
 // filepath: docs/015-best-practices/001-default-container.md
-title: "CSI Ephemeral Storage"
+title: "Setting a Default Container in Kubernetes"
-description: "Understanding Ephemeral Storage in Kubernetes"
+description: "A quick and easy fix to streamline your kubectl commands for multi-container pods."
-sidebar_label: "CSI Ephemeral Storage"
+sidebar_label: "Default Container"
-sidebar_id: "csi-ephemeral-storage"
+sidebar_id: "default-container"
 sidebar_position: 1
 ---